Find that you have more time on your hands. Why not take time to focus on yourself?

-In January, you might commit to abstaining from alcohol and desserts.
-In February, you could dedicate yourself to cooking at least 80 percent of your meals at home from whole foods (not processed, prepackaged dinners).
-In March, you might want to commit to hitting the gym 4 times per week — and so on throughout the year.
+Month one, you might commit to abstaining from alcohol and desserts.
+Month two, you could dedicate yourself to cooking at least 80 percent of your meals at home from whole foods (not processed, prepackaged dinners).
+Month three, you might want to commit to hitting the gym 4 times per week — and so on throughout the year.

-Or, perhaps you want to make this the year you get serious about your finances.
-January might be a time to review your situation and make a game plan.
-February could be devoted to tracking your spending and keeping to a detailed budget.
-March might call for a list of financial to-do’s that will help you reach success, like getting life insurance coverage or building an emergency fund.
+Or, perhaps you want to get serious about your finances.
+Month one might be a time to review your situation and make a game plan.
+Month two could be devoted to tracking your spending and keeping to a detailed budget.
+Month three might call for a list of financial to-do’s that will help you reach success, like getting life insurance coverage or building an emergency fund.

-There’s nothing wrong with setting giant goals for progress in the coming year — just make sure you find some way to break them down into manageable pieces.
+There’s nothing wrong with setting giant goals for progress — just make sure you find some way to break them down into manageable pieces.
 Take it one step at a time, and you’ll be on your way to creating habits that stick and changes that leave you feeling happier and more successful.

 This article is intended as general information only and is not to be relied upon as constituting legal, financial or other professional advice.
 A professional advisor should be consulted regarding your specific situation.
 Information presented is believed to be factual and up-to-date but we do not guarantee its accuracy and it should not be regarded as a complete analysis of the subjects discussed.
 All expressions of opinion reflect the judgment of the authors as of the date of publication and are subject to change.
 No endorsement of any third parties or their advice, opinions, information, products or services is expressly given or implied by Royal Bank of Canada or any of its affiliates.